grace-kaspe/civ-ipriot-smiley/knowledge_and_evidence.md

 > No, I think the author would like to create a different blink.
 > The purpose of abstraction is to enforce a particular method to be *overriden* by the sub-classes but have the same structure (blue-print).
 It is not to tell what the `blink` method is.
-> If the author would like to make the blink method the same, he could have made a blink method in the Smiley class which can be inherited later on.
+> In addition, blink is defined in "Happy smiley", which I believe the other smiley can have other blinks as the function is currently defined at the subclass level.

 3. Referring to the implementation of blink in the Happy and Sad Smiley classes, give a brief explanation of what polymorphism is.

 > Polymorphism means many forms.
 In the case of blink, blink method must be overriden when used on its subclasses.
 This is due to the nature of abstraction.
-> However, it can be in different forms of blink.
-Therefore, polymorphism simply is the ability to have different forms of blinks that work on any type of "Smiley".
+> But, keep in mind that it can be in different forms of blink.
+Therefore, polymorphism is the ability to have different forms of blinks that work on any type of "Smiley".

 4. How is inheritance used in the blink method, and why is it important for polymorphism?

 > The blink method is inherited from Blinkable.
 It is important for polymorphism because polymorphism can be achieved through the inheritance of abstract and concreate classes.
-> In the blink method, the concrete class is Happy and the abstract class is Blinkable.
+> In the blink method, the concrete class is Happy and the abstract class is Blinkable.It just means that we can have different forms of blinks in the subclasses level.

 1. **Implement Blink in Sad Class:**